ksysoev/make-it-public/README.md

 ## Overview

-The **make-it-public** (MIT) project is a reverse proxy solution that allows you to expose services running on private networks to the public internet.
+The **Make It Public** (MIT) project is a reverse proxy solution that allows you to expose services running on private networks to the public internet.
 It consists of two main components:

 1. **Server**: Acts as a reverse proxy, handling incoming connections and routing them to the appropriate client.
 2. **Client**: Establishes a connection to the server and forwards requests to the local service running behind NAT.